What is the hospital information system?

 Vietnam University hospital: Full-facility digitalization

-One of Vietnam’s leading university hospitals – serving 5,000 outpatients daily with 1,700 medical staff – was struggling with slow operations, disconnected systems, and heavy reliance on paperwork.
-Every department ran on separate processes, and getting a complete picture of any patient required staff to cross-reference multiple paper records.
+One of Vietnam’s leading university hospitals – serving 5,000 outpatients daily with 1,700 medical staff – was relying heavily on paper-based processes and disconnected departmental systems.
+Getting a complete picture of any patient required staff to cross-reference multiple records manually, adding friction to every clinical decision.

-Synodus built a tailored HIS that included an integrated EMR, inventory management system, quality analytics dashboard for doctors, and a patient-facing mobile app for appointment scheduling, test result access, and online consultations.
+Synodus built a full HIS covering integrated EMR, inventory management, quality analytics dashboard, and a patient-facing mobile app for appointment scheduling, test result access, and online consultations.
+The system was built to comply with Vietnam MOH regulations and designed around the hospital’s specific operational model.

 Results after deployment: